 I went through a painful year of transition (it was so discouraging, I almost quit multiple times!), but after that, I began reaping an incredible reward for my efforts.
 I successfully managed to command pricing that was 2-5x the amount of my original cost, and cut down my work hours to just 20 hours a week.
 (You can read all about how I did it here.)

 HoneyBook made my life EASY!
-I tried other software solutions previously, but they were all confusing and the time investment it took to learn them wasn’t something I had with just 20 hours to work per week.
+I tried other small business management platforms previously, but they were all confusing and the time investment it took to learn them wasn’t something I had with just 20 hours to work per week.
 I needed that time spent in more important ways in my business (like building strategic vendor relationships-crucial to building a high-end brand!).
 I tried HoneyBook, had immediate support to get my business set up on the platform, and I’ve never looked back.

 So my advice to moms?
 Don’t settle.
 Pre-determine what you want and chase it relentlessly.
 You and your kids deserve it!